Skip to main content

 Planning Your Visit: Eating at Our Apartment

-One of the pleasures of staying in our three-bedroom beachfront apartment rather than a hotel is having a full kitchen at your disposal.
-The Sunday market, the fish counters at Mercadona, and the local bakeries provide everything you need for incredible home cooking.
+One of the real pleasures of staying in our three-bedroom beachfront apartment rather than a hotel is having a full kitchen at your disposal.
+The town's pescaderías, the Sunday market's produce stalls, the fish counters at Mercadona, and the local bakeries give you everything you need to cook brilliantly at home for a fraction of restaurant prices.

-When you're ready to book your stay with us, visit our booking page to reserve your dates and add these extras.
-That, in our experience, is one of the finest meals you can have anywhere.
+When you're ready, head to our booking page to check dates and add these extras.
+A balcony lunch of market fish, good bread and cold local wine, watching the boats come in — that, in our experience, is one of the finest meals you can have anywhere.

 Good to know: Restaurants in Spain don't bring the bill until you ask for it.
 This isn't slow service — it is respect for your time.
 When ready, ask "la cuenta, por favor" or catch the server's eye and mime writing.